 What Is Kidney (Renal) Cancer?

-Cancer occurs when cells in the body begin changing and multiplying out of control.
+Cancer occurs when cells in the body mutate or change and start multiplying out of control.
 These cells can form lumps of tissue called tumors.
-Cancer that starts in a kidney is called kidney or renal cancer.
+Cancer that starts in the cells that make up the kidney is called kidney or renal cancer.